-With the launch of the ASUS Chromebook Flip C302 in early 2017, ASUS introduced an impressive 2-in-1 Chromebook.
-ASUS continued to release iterations and finally released the ASUS Chromebook Flip C302 M7.
-With hardware upgrades that improve performance, the Flip C302 M7 is a product that successfully competes with other premium devices.
+With the launch of the Flip C302 in early 2017, ASUSTek introduced an impressive 2-in-1 powerhouse.
+They continued to release iterations and finally released the C302 M7.
+With hardware upgrades that improve performance, the C302 M7 is a laptop that successfully competes with other premium devices.

 How does the Flip C302 M7 compare to it’s predecessors?
 They may look very similar, but do not be fooled by its appearance.
 This device packs a serious punch under the hood with the Intel M7 6Y75 CPU.
 Capable of pushing 4K resolutions, the M7 guarantees some of the best performance that you cannot find in Chromebooks today.
 The CPU is both fast and has an impressive graphics processor.
 It supports 16GB of graphic memory and is capable of outputting 3840×2160 resolution at 60Hz for smooth video playback.
 ASUS has also taken the liberty of improving the RAM by increasing it up to 16 GB.
 This RAM is perfect for any future Android apps that require high memory such as photo and video editing apps.

 Although the hardware may have had a considerable upgrade, the exterior remains mostly identical to the M3 and M5.
 However, this is not a bad thing with all things considered.
 The Flip C302 already has a well-designed exterior and continues to follow the 2-in-1 design.
 The backlit keyboard is great for low-light environments, and the aluminum body is already fantastic with little need for improvement.